MadStu/HTMLCSSEPP/README.md

   - The contact form allows users to send me a message if they have questions regarding the motorcycle or events.
   - The form ensures they have filled out all their details correctly and asks whether they own a motorcycle or not.
+  - The input labels are fully responsive giving the user good feedback.
-  - The submit button is responsive to let the user know they're mouse is in the right place.
+  - The submit button is responsive to let the user know their mouse is in the right place and when they've submitted the form.

 ![Contact Form](https://raw.githubusercontent.com/MadStu/HTMLCSSEPP/main/assets/images/readme-images/contact-image.png)